Display Settings

 • Any person whose conduct is under your direct control

-This means: Even if someone isn't on your payroll, if they have access to PHI, they need training.
+This means: Even if someone is not on your payroll, if they have access to PHI, they need training and you need to document it.

 What Training is Required?